sage-code/.github/readme.md

 # .github

-This repository is hosting the general discussion board for Sage-Code, contribution and maintenance activity reports.
+This repository is hosting the general discussion board for Sage-Code.

 # References